waldyrious/sequelize/CONTRIBUTING.md

 ### 3. Database

-Database instances for testing can be started using Docker or you can use local instances of MySQL and PostgreSQL.
+Database instances for testing can be started using Docker or you can use local instances of MySQL and Postgres.

 #### 3.a Local instances

-For MySQL and PostgreSQL you'll need to create a DB called `sequelize_test`.
+For MySQL and Postgres you'll need to create a DB called `sequelize_test`.
 For MySQL this would look like this:

 ```sh